 The scrambling track to Klif, with ropes down the slope and a beacon of light on the top.
 You can haul yourself up this stunning cliff along ropes and chains attached to the upper parts.
-That may sound a bit discouraging, but it’s well worth the effort.
+That may sound a bit discouraging, but it’s actually a lot of fun, not as difficult as it looks, and well worth the effort.
 There’s also that incredible view of a multitude of jumbled rocks.

-Blátindur is that imposing peak rising up above Herjólfsdalur, beyond the daunting peaks of Dalfjall.
-It takes a bit of effort to scramble up, but you’ll be rewarded with some truly jaw-dropping views.
-Including Blátindur casting its mighty shadow majestically into the bowl of Herjólfsdalur, if you go in the afternoon.
+Blátindur is the imposing peak rising up above Herjólfsdalur, beyond the daunting peaks of Dalfjall.
+It takes a bit of effort to scramble up there, but you’ll be rewarded with some truly jaw-dropping views.
+Including Blátindur casting its mighty shadow majestically into the bowl of Herjólfsdalur, if you go up in the afternoon.

-Helgafell has sweeping views of brooding volcanoes and a heart-shaped crater.
+Helfgafell offers sweeping surround views of brooding volcanoes and a heart-shaped crater.
 For a long time, Helgafell was the ruling volcano on Heimaey.
 The one that merged the chain of rocks to the north and Stórhöfði to the south into the present island, its classic volcano-shaped silhouette dominating the interior.

 Heimaklettur is the iconic Home Rock of Vestmannaeyjar.
 It may look a bit inacessible at first sight, but there are ladders and chains to help you up the path to the top.
 In the darker days of the year, people like to light candles on it.
 And around Christmas and New Year they get totally out of control, with a multitude of candles all over the upper slopes.
 It’s an incredibly beautiful sight.